How can I manage weeds effectively in a stubble-retained system

 Burning a whole paddock of cereal stubble is an option if the grass weed burden is very high, snails are an issue, or high stubble-borne disease inoculum levels were present the previous season and the paddock is to be cropped to another cereal.
 Nutrients will be lost through the burning process – see How do I manage nitrogen in a stubble-retained system?

-To manage herbicide-resistant weeds the Integrated Harrington Seed Destructor (iHSD) and other seed mills provide an alternative solution to other HWSC techniques.
-The iHSD grinds the chaff and weed seeds coming through the header.
+To manage herbicide-resistant weeds, seed destructor technology (seed mills) provide an alternative solution to other HWSC techniques.
+They grind the chaff and weed seeds coming through the header.
 This enables one pass weed seed processing to eliminate all weed seeds that are picked up with the crop.

 Farming Systems Groups (weed management resources)